Myths, Misconceptions, Reluctance: Why Plateau citizens must embrace voluntary blood donation

-Jos – Every year on June 14, the world pauses to honour millions of unsung heroes, ordinary men and women who roll up their sleeves to give the most precious gift of all, their blood.
+Every year on June 14, the world pauses to honour millions of unsung heroes, ordinary men and women who roll up their sleeves to give the most precious gift of all: their blood.

+Read Also: Sokoto’s endless season of sorrow: 110 killed in tragic boat mishaps

 For them, blood donation is not an obligation but a gesture of love and compassion.